Palestinian Journalist Fatally Shot While Covering Gaza Protest

 Now his colleagues are covering his death.

 They encircled his body, holding their cameras high, as he was carried out of Gaza's main hospital on Saturday.
-They marched through the streets on their way to funeral prayers at the border territory's central mosque.
-Draped across his body was a Palestinian flag and a blue reporter's flak vest that he was wearing when he was shot.
+They marched through the streets on their way to funeral prayers at the territory's central mosque.
+Draped across his body was a Palestinian flag and a blue reporter's flak vest.

 Just one day before, Murtaja, 30, was at the Gaza-Israel border with his camera, covering demonstrations of some of the bloodiest violence Gaza has seen since the 2014 war between Israel and Hamas, the militant group that controls the Palestinian territory.